-Data will be recorded electronically using data entry software on a Juniper Systems Inc. Allegro CX field computer16.
-After sampling, the crew will download the data onto a desktop PC.
+Data will be recorded electronically using data entry software on a Juniper Systems Inc. Allegro CX field computer14.
+After sampling, the crew will download the data onto a desktop computer.
 If the field computer is not functioning properly, data will be recorded on a data form (Appendix A4).
+In addition, crews will also fill out a field notebook daily to document observations not covered by the electronic data entry system.